HabitatFramework/UserGuide/interface/interface.rst

 	Main window - Sources Tab

 Name
 	Drop-down list containing a list of data sources.
-For details on adding new sources see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.
+For details on adding new sources see 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 	.. note::
 		The following source fields will not be unlocked until a source name has been selected.

 Vague Date
 	Allows users to enter the date of the dataset.
 This can be either a precise date e.g. 01/04/2010 or a vague date e.g. Spring 2010-Summer 2010, 1980-2010 or 'Unknown'.
-For details on configuring vague dates see :ref:`vague_date_options`.
+For details on configuring vague dates see :ref:`options_dates`.

 	.. note::
 		If a default date for the selected data source has been defined in the lut_sources table, the 'Vague Date' field will be set to the default date.
 If a default date has not been defined, then the 'Vague Date' field must be updated manually.
-See 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to define default source dates.
+See 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to define default source dates.

 Habitat Class
 	Drop-down list defining the habitat classification used for this data source.
 If no habitat classification is used, select 'Not Applicable'.